cmm/nock/README.md

 8. Also you may want to try the compiler by doing `(nock:set-evaluation-mode :lock)`.
-It relies on the underlying CL compiler for tail recursion optimization (SBCL's good for it, perhaps some others are too).
+It relies on the underlying CL compiler for tail recursion optimization (at least SBCL, CCL & ECL do it, last time I checked).
 There's no tracing and probably some bugs.